ysycloud/paraGSEA/README.md

 ## Benchmark

 With all these optimizations, paraGSEA can attains a 50x speedup compared with original GSEA algorithm in calculating single Enrichment Score.
+Also, we adopted an global perturbation and random sampling strategy to manage computing expanses in calculate statistical metric of GSEA so that we improved the performance around 100 fold.
+Moreover, Because of the good data partitioning and communication strategy, the Tools obtained excellent scalability.
+If the amount of data is large enough, The Tools will keep near linear speedup as the increase of computing nodes.

 ## Install